nicodero55/Algorithms-Bioinformatics-Projects/Project2/README-Project2.txt

 Use command line prompt to first call for input file to be read into program.
 Use following format:

-Directory % java "file.txt"
+Directory % java "filename.txt"

-Where file.txt = name of the actual file in appropriate directory.
+Where filename.txt = name of the actual file in appropriate directory.
 Example:

-Directory % java "LabHashingInput.txt"
+Directory % java "Input-Example1.txt"

 # returns "Proj2_Output.txt" Output file for Assigned input
-Directory % java "LabHashingInput.txt"

-# returns "Proj2_Output.txt" Output file for one supplement input case
-Directory % java "LabHashing_MyInput36.txt"

-# returns "Proj2_Output.txt" Output file for another supplement input case
-Directory % java "LabHashing_MyInput108.txt"
+Directory % java "Input-Example1.txt"

 ## Contributing

 For major method edits, please contact nescude1@jh.edu for further discussion on a proposed change.

-Addition of new test cases are welcome, as well as edits to MAIN.
+Addition of new test cases are welcome, as well as edits to MAIN-Project2.java.
 Please update tests as needed.

 ## License

 Johns Hopkins University License 2025